rzgiza/pokemon-db/README.md

 1. Peer Authentication Error

-   When first setting up Postgres, you login as the superuser to create a user with their own password `postgres=# CREATE USER rob WITH PASSWORD 'user_password';`    and create a database with the user as the owner `postgres=# CREATE DATABASE pokemon WITH OWNER rob;`.
+   When first setting up Postgres you login as the superuser to create a user with their own password `postgres=# CREATE USER rob WITH PASSWORD 'user_password';`     and create a database with the user as the owner `postgres=# CREATE DATABASE pokemon WITH OWNER rob;`.
 When attempting to enter the database as the user           `[postgres@fedora ~]$ psql pokemon rob` you may encounter a "peer authentication error".
 You will need to edit a few lines in the *pg_ident.conf* and              *pg_hba.conf* Postgres files.
 Their locations can be found with

    - `postgres=# SHOW ident_file;`
    - `postgres=# SHOW hba_file;`